ice1000/website/dtt-dev/functor.typ

 = Conventions

-We consider a type theory to be a #cross-link("/dtt-dev/subst.typ")[substitution calculus] plus a set of postulated rules, denoted using caligraphic letters or bold font words, e.g. $cal(A), cal(B)$, or $bold("TT")$.
+We consider a type theory to be a #cross-link("subst")[substitution calculus] plus a set of postulated rules, denoted using caligraphic letters or bold font words, e.g. $cal(A), cal(B)$, or $bold("TT")$.

 In the presence of multiple type theories, we write $Γ ⊢^cal(A) ...$ to mean that this judgment happens in type theory $cal(A)$.

-Recall in #cross-link("/dtt-dev/struct-1.typ")[last chapter] we have introduced a couple of _structures_ of type theories, defined to be having some data and the ability to derive some rules.
+Recall in #cross-link("struct-1")[last chapter] we have introduced a couple of _structures_ of type theories, defined to be having some data and the ability to derive some rules.
-When postulating rules, we might just say "$cal(A)$ has #cross-link("/dtt-dev/struct-1.typ", reference: <def_product>)[product type]" to say that we are postulating all the rules needed by product type in $cal(A)$.
+When postulating rules, we might just say "$cal(A)$ has #cross-link("struct-1", reference: <def_product>)[product type]" to say that we are postulating all the rules needed by product type in $cal(A)$.

 The following are some example definitions of type theories: